727800350/note/latex/computer/debug.md

 	# tcpdump 'tcp[13]=18'

-Note: Only the PSH, RST, SYN, and FIN flags are displayed in tcpdump's flag field output.
+Note: Only the PSH, RST, SYN, and FIN flags are displayed in tcpdump s flag field output.
 URGs and ACKs are displayed, but they are shown elsewhere in the output rather than in the flags field

-tcp[13] looks at offset 13 in the TCP header, the number represents the location within the byte, and the !=0 means that the flag in question is set to 1, i.e. it's on
+tcp[13] looks at offset 13 in the TCP header, the number represents the location within the byte, and the !=0 means that the flag in question is set to 1, i.e. it is on

 Capture TCP Flags Using the tcpflags Option...